CLINICAL TRIALS AND RESEARCH

 There are two pathways:

-1. Victorian regional hubs with ATP database access as outlined in the ATP-VIC Supplementary Information document Appendix B. For further guidance refer to the REDCap , TSP process & PICF document.
+1. Victorian regional hubs with ATP database access as outlined in the ATP-VIC Supplementary Information document Appendix C. For further guidance refer to the REDCap , TSP process & PICF document.

 2. Other teletrials are registered by emailing the completed Teletrial Registration Form to Regional Clinical trial Coordinating Center-Victoria (RCCC-VIC) at rccc@safercare.vic.gov.au